progress/OpenEdge-Samples/examples/OECC/README.md

 ![Components](./images/diagram.png)

 ### Steps

+#### Preparing the installation with the preequisites
-1. Create /files directory used for the installation files.
+1. Create /install directory used for the installation files.
 ~~~
-sudo mkdir -p /files
+sudo mkdir -p /install
-sudo chown $USER /files
+sudo chown $USER /install
 ~~~

-2. Copy the OpenEdge media files and the response file to /files.
+2. Copy the OpenEdge media files and the response file to /install.

+#### Setting up the environment

 3. Clone the OpenEdge-Samples repo:
 ~~~